This is the multi-page printable view of this section. Click here to print.

 location: "eastus2"

-• name: Globally unique identifier for the Dev Center resource.
+• name: Globally unique identifier for the Dev Center resource (update to match your YAML).

 • location: Azure region for deployment; select a region close to your team for performance.